datastist/study_r/README.md

-I do not have any lecture videos and do not write any contents outside Github.com, so if you find my github.io useful, you can click a big **D(onation)** down here to see more information.
+I do not have any lecture videos and do not write any contents outside Github.com, so if you find my github.io useful, you can click a big **D** down here to see more information.

 Thank you!